plblum/jivs/docs/Conditions.md

     valueHostName: ValueHostName | null;  // use null to inherit the ValueHost.name }
 ```
-### Conditions: Combining others with all, any, and countMatches
+## Combining Conditions with all, any, and countMatches
 Complex logic is often the result of using boolean expressions against existing conditions.
 These three conditions can evaluate two or more conditions together to determine a single result.
 - `all()` - the `AllMatchesCondition` requires that all child conditions evaluate as a match to be considered valid.
 Think of this as an "AND" operator.
 - `any()` - the `AnyMatchesCondition` requires that at least one child condition evaluates as a match to be considered valid.